joitapaul/Netflix-Clone/README.md

 # 🎬 Netflix Clone

 A simple and responsive **Netflix Clone** built using **HTML and CSS**.
-This project recreates the look and feel of Netflix’s landing page UI for learning and practice purposes.
+This project recreates the look and feel of Netflix’s landing page UI for learning and practice purposes

 ---